All courses are provided by UK Alba English School Ltd. Herein referred to as “the School”. Business address:

 This contract is governed by Scottish law and any matters arising out of it shall be subject to the jurisdiction of the Courts of Scotland.

 For cancellations within two weeks of arrival, a cancellation fee of £100 will be charged.
 If the student wishes to move into other accommodation during their stay, they must give the host family and the school four week's notice in writing.

 Payment covers the stay from the Sunday of arrival to the Saturday of departure, unless agreed otherwise.
 If the student wishes to stay extra nights and/or invite a friend to stay, this will be at the discretion of the host family.

-Students must follow the guidance for homestay students given at the beginning of the course.
-Failure to do so may lead to the cancelation of their homestay provision without refund.
+Students must follow the Guidance for Homestay Students Failure to do so may lead to the cancelation of their homestay provision without refund.
 Any breakages caused by the student during their stay must be paid for by the student.
 The School cannot be held responsible for any loss, damage or injury caused to either party or property during the stay.

 The Terms and Conditions detailed under “All Bookings” above apply.